 We recommend creating a separate property for each project in Foleon.
 This allows you to compare different publications within a project without needing to filter out data from publications in other projects.

 Each property has its own unique “Tracking ID” (also known as the UA code).

-Once you’ve created a Google Analytics property for a specific project.
-Go to the Foleon dashboard.
-From the projects drop-down, select the project you want to connect to the Google Analytics property (or create a new project here).
-Next, open its settings by clicking on the gear icon next to the projects drop-down.
+Once you’ve created a Google Analytics property for a specific project, go to the Foleon dashboard.
+From the projects menu, select the project you want to connect to the Google Analytics property (or create a new project here).
+Next, open its settings by clicking on the gear icon next to the project file icon.